hypnodrum/hypnodrum/README.md

 <h3 align="center"> 👨🏻‍💻 &nbsp;About Me</h3>

 🎓 &nbsp;I'm a graduated avioengeneer since 2002 and have around 21 years of experience with Mig-21 and Mig-29 aircraft systems and jet engines.
-In 2023, I have successfully finished the Full programing course in Python in SoftUni Sofia.
+In 2023, I have successfully finished the Full programing course in Python in SoftUni Sofia.\
-Currently, I'm studying PostgreSQL and Django at the same university.\
 🌱 &nbsp;I'm a really positive and open-minded person who really enjoys creating anything from scratch. \
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎹 &nbsp;In my free time I like to make music under both artist names - Hypnodrum & HDSe7en (with my friend DJ Se7en).\